 Here, we do not mean “extreme” in terms of cycling acrobatics (as in BMX or MTB); but in terms of elevation, weather, and remoteness, we think the term is warranted.

-We took a ride in a wd to hop over a significant climb on road that was under construction, and were glad we did.
+We took a ride in a 4WD to hop over a significant climb on road that was under construction, and were glad we did.
+The tales of construction crews being shot at were unnerving, too.
 It also helped us to make better use of our Tajik visa window, which was opening.
-We saw our first yaks at the top of one pass, and the wd got a ripped tire.
+We saw our first yaks at the top of one pass, and the 4WD got a ripped tire.

-We worked our way up to the ?m pass which is the actual border, marked by a statue of a Marco Polo sheep.
+We worked our way up to the 4,280 m (14,042 ft) pass which is the actual border, marked by a statue of a Marco Polo sheep.
 This involved pushing the bikes slowly up through snow and mud, and the red mud got everywhere, freezing to our spokes, feet, and panniers.
 I felt quite ill, and Chris left his bike to return and push mine a few times.
 I could only walk slowly.

 The climate had changed as we crossed into Tajikistan.
 The Sary Tash area was dry but this was dryer.
 Imagine a landscape that is both alpine tundra and desert at once, with jagged ridges rising sharply above broad valleys.
 There is little but rock and snow; only a few small brush plants grow.
 Sleek golden marmots scamper, but are difficult to photograph.
 There are herds of yaks: shaggy beasts standing morosely in the sleet.

-In the morning, we woke to cm of wet snow covering our bikes and -season tent.
+In the morning, we woke to 10 cm of wet snow covering our bikes and 3-season tent.
 We melted snow for breakfast tea, but were damp and cold as we returned to the road and turned towards the pass.

-It was km to the farm, and a stooped woman walked to the road and waved us inside where we were handed bowls of of hot milk.
-When we were offered seconds we said da , so they said said chas – just a minute; someone was sent to milk another yak.
+It was 13 km to the farm, where a woman, clutching her shawl, walked toward the road beckoning us inside where we were handed bowls of of hot milk.
+When we were offered seconds we said da – yes, so they said said chas – just a minute.
+Someone was sent to milk another yak.

-After km of dreadful washboard gravel, we started up Ak-Baital slowly on slightly better unpaved road.
-We had both taken a few rounds of altitude drugs, and I was feeling a bit better than previous day.
+After 15 km of dreadful washboard gravel, we started up Ak-Baital slowly on slightly better unpaved road.
+We had both taken a few rounds of altitude drugs, and I was feeling a bit better than I had the previous day.

 A vehicle passed us less than once per hour.
 The descent was steep at first on broken pavement, then a bit smoother.
 It became a glorious fast ride through a wild and empty landscape – with a tailwind!

-We made it to Murghab, as well as riding to a higher elevation than either of us had ever been to on feet or on wheels –m or feet.
-This was a good thing, because with our day visas we were required to register “within hours” of entering the country.
-The fine for not doing so would have been $USD each, and we’d almost resigned ourselves to that possibility.
+We made it to Murghab, as well as riding to a higher elevation than either of us had ever been to on feet or on wheels – 4,655 m or 15,272 feet.
+This was a good thing, because with our 60 day visas we were required to register “within 72 hours” of entering the country.
+The fine for not doing so would have been $300 USD each, and we’d almost resigned ourselves to that outcome.
 Our first stop after the META (Murghab Eco-Tourism Association) office was the police station.
 We had just enough somoni, and were relieved to have the necessary paper in hand in the nick of time.